Providing online customer service

 Talking to customers

 When you set up ways for your customers to contact you, they might ask questions about your products, your policies, and their orders.
 You can provide contact information on a webpage including phone numbers, email addresses, and mailing addresses, or add a contact form to your online store.
-You can also set up chat or messaging services for your online store, including the Messenger sales channel.
+You can also set up chat or messaging services for your online store, including the Messenger sales channel or Shopify Chat.

 Adding a page to your online store